An Explanation for Heavy Quark Energy Loss Puzzle by Flow Effects

-{\it Introduction} --- The formation and observation of quark-gluon plasma (QGP) are the most important goals in high energy heavy ion physics.
-Jet quenching \cite{WG1992} or suppression of large transverse momentum $p_{T}$ hadrons caused by the energy loss of a propagating parton in a dense medium, has become a powerful tool for the study of properties of QGP.
-Light quark and gluon jet quenching observed via $\pi$, $\eta$ suppression in Cu+Cu and Au+Au collisions at $\sqrt{s}=62-200 GeV$ at the relativistic heavy ion collider (RHIC) has been remarkably consisted thus far with predictions \cite{GVWZ,GLV1,VG,Wang2} from jet quenching theory.
-It is believed that a good test of QGP formation is the open charm suppression, which can be measured at RHIC by comparing the $p_{T}$ distributions of single electron production in d+Au and Au+Au collisions.
-It is estimated that the heavy quark mass leads to a kinematical "dead cone" effect that reduces significantly the induced radiative energy loss of heavy quarks\cite{Djordjevic,Armestro,Dokshitzer,Zhang} based on the jet quenching picture.
-However, recent non-photonic single electron data \cite{Adler,Abelev,Adare2,Bielcik,Adare3} shows that a much larger suppression of electrons, which is similar to the suppression of light hadrons, than predicted was observed in the $p_{T}= 4-8$ GeV region.
-Later the collisional energy loss is included to explain the non-photonic single electron data, but this still doesn't yield a consistent description.
-Recently the ADS/CFT approach has been used for this question\cite{GyulassyADSCFT}.
-At present the heavy quark energy loss becomes a puzzle to challenge the scenario of jet quenching.
+{\it Introduction} --- Jet quenching \cite{WG1992} or suppression of large transverse momentum ($p_{T}$) hadrons caused by energy loss of propagating partons in dense medium has become a powerful tool in studying the properties of quark-gluon plasma (QGP) in high energy heavy ion physics.
+Light quark and gluon jet quenching observed at the relativistic heavy ion collider (RHIC) are remarkably consistent thus far with predictions \cite{GVWZ,GLV1,VG,Wang2} by jet quenching theory.
+However, recent non-photonic single electron data \cite{Adler,Abelev}, which present an indirect probe of heavy quark energy loss, have significantly challenged the scenario of jet quenching theory in a static medium.
+It is estimated that the heavy quark mass leads to a kinematic ``dead cone'' effect that reduces significantly the induced radiative energy loss of heavy quarks\cite{Djordjevic,Armestro,Dokshitzer,Zhang}, but experimental data shows that in the $p_{T}= 4-8$ GeV region a suppression of electrons similar to that of light hadrons for central Au-Au collisions\cite{Adler,Abelev}, much larger than predicted.